agsh/boobst/Readme.md

 Main goal of this project is to replace Apache + Weblink connection with Node.js server.

-Licensed under the The GNU Affero General Public License which can be found at www.gnu.org/licenses/
+Licensed under the The MIT License which can be found at http://opensource.org/licenses/MIT

 ##Installation